songyandong/documentation/cli/README.md

   ```

 ### ppio storage keep <Badge text="todo" type="warn" vertical="middle"/>

 - **Description**:
   Keep an Object in local storage.

-  ::: warning WARNING
+  ::: warning NOTE
   The user's own Objects are automatically kept to local storage space.
-Files copied from other users require to be kept to local storage space manually.
+Files obtained from other users require to be kept to local storage space manually.
   :::

   ```bash